systematic-magic/aop/editorials.rst

 	   :scale: 60%

 5.2.
-Check that name of author in corresspondence line fully matches name in author list (it should be exact match, i.e. middle name initials should also match, if present).
+Check that name of author in correspondence line fully matches name in author list (it should be exact match, i.e. middle name initials should also match, if present).

 5.3.
 In rare cases when there are several corresponding authors, there can be several correspondence lines.